 4. Buying every single item you need while traveling is a hassle.

 So imagine making tacos that call for cumin, for just one meal.
 Then you also realize you need Italian seasoning for a pasta recipe on another night, and onion powder for chicken and dumplings on meal #3.
-You'll spend a whopping $20+ for a few single spices (because remember, you're shopping on vacation where grocery prices are high!)
+And of course that tiny bit of black beans for the one recipe.
+You'll spend a whopping $20+ for a few single spices and staples (because remember, you're shopping on vacation where grocery prices are high!).

-But by cooking a few meals ahead you don't have to worry about those random oddball seasonings that you won't use up ~ instead just pull out your meals and enjoy.
+But by cooking a few easy vacation meals ahead you don't have to worry about those random oddball seasonings that you won't use up ~ instead just pull out your family friendly meals and enjoy.

 5. Navigating a grocery store you're not familiar with can be just a pain.